If you’re pregnant, you’ve probably already realized that your body is capable of playing all kinds of naughty tricks on you.

 Well, here’s a little tidbit: they can happen during pregnancy, too.
 They accompany so many of us during our pregnancies due to fluctuating hormonal levels.

 Just like menopause, pregnancy wreaks havoc with our hormones.
 As our bodies try to balance and regulate these changing levels, we experience the side effects of that regulation.

 - Hot flashes are a normal by-product of pregnancy.

 - 1 in 3 women will experience hot flashes at some point during their pregnancy.

-- There is a 5X increase in hot flashes for pregnant women as opposed to non-pregnant women.
+- There is a 5X increase in hot flashes for pregnant women compared to non-pregnant women.

-- Changing hormone levels increase blood flow that results in “flushing” or a feeling of a flash of heat that comes over us.
+- Changing hormone levels increase blood flow which results in “flushing” or a feeling of a flash of heat that comes over us.